Chinkapin Oak (Quercus muehlenbergii)

 Chinese chestnuts (Castanea mollissima)

 Unfortunately a large number of non-native Chinese chestnuts and hybrid chestnuts have been planted in the Ozarks.
-If you think you found a tree (Ozark chinquapin), it is important to use the identification guide and also carefully consider the location and habitat where you found the tree–this will help you determine if the tree might be another kind of non-native chestnut species or a hybrid.
-More on that in a moment.
+If you think you found a tree (Ozark chinquapin), start by looking at the identification guide keeping in mind the location and habitat where you found the tree–this will help you determine if the tree might be another kind of non-native chestnut species or a hybrid.

 One of the easiest ways to separate Ozark chinquapin from Chinese chestnut is to very closely examine the edge of leaf: